FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities.md

 AF helps developement by giving a sort of API.
 ###### 6LowPAN
 6LowPAN is a standard aimed at implementing IPv6 onto a IEEE 802.15.4 network.
+The fact of being able to address IoT devices with IP addresses brings many benefits:

+- Connect directly to the device through the internet.
+- Easily interface with other IP networks.
+- Use well-known socket APIs.
+- Possibilty to connect nearly infinite devices.

+Obviously we also have some disadvantages:

+- IPv6 assumes that a link is a single broadcast domain, but this is not always true.
+- IPv6 includes security protocols that might be too complex for IoT devices.
+- IPv6 and 802.15.4 networks are not a perfect fit, for example the maximum size of a frame in the 802.15.4 is 127 bytes but the minimum in IPv6 is 1280 bytes (we need header compression or fragmentation).

+In regards to routing, the topology may change rapidly and the classical IPv6 routing is resource intensive (not good for IoT).
+We need to develop a new routing scheme: Routing Protocol for Low Power and Lossy Networks (RPL).
+This protocol works by creating proactively (not on demand) a routing topology by creating Destination-Oriented Directed Acyclic Graphs (DODAGs) that show the best path to go the the edge router from any specific node.
+In case of multiple routers, multiple DODAGs are calculated and the traffic is split.

+In order to create and maintain the DODAG, the RPL protocol requires each node to send the following control packets, together with their own IPv6 address:

+- DAO (Destination Advertisment Object): establish the downlink path (towards leafs).
+- DIO (DODAG Informaton Object): establish the upward path (towards roots).
+- DIS (DODAG Information Solicitation): solicitate the transmission of DIO messages.
+- DAO-ACK (Destination Advertisement Object Acknowledgement).

+There are two modes of operation:

+- Storing: each node stores the info of the destinations reachable via the sub-DODAG.
+- Non storing: only the root stores information.
+#### Long Range IoT technologies
+With long range IoT technologies we mean those technologies that make use of networks that span several kilometers.
+Usually in these cases a cellular network is used which has high complexity and infrastructure cost and is not designed for energy efficiency.
+For certain IoT applications, Low-Power Wide Area Networks have been developed that jointly optimize the combination of energy efficiency, data transfer potential, range, etc.
+Usually the optimization tradeoff leads to systems which have:

+- Large coverage (up to 10 km)
+- Low communication
+- Very high energy efficiency (up to 10 years)
+- Low data rate per device, but high amount of devices
+- Support mostly for static networks
+- Easy implementation and deployment
+##### Sigfox
+First example of LPWAN developed by omonimous french company.
+The idea was to make local operators manage the communication between the nodes and provide a subscription-based service called Sigfox cloud platform for data storage and processing.
+For the PHY layer, Sigfox defines a proprietary Ultra-Narrow Band (UNB) technology where the energy is concentrated into a very small portion of the bandwidth.
+This leads to limited data rate but makes the system interference immune and less affected by noise.
+The signal is trasmitted using Differential Binary Phase Shift Keying (DBPSK) which means that the signal flips phase if the bit is a 1 and doesn’t if the bit is a 0.

+The size of information that can be transmitted is very small, only 72 bytes/h.

+The transmission is initiated by end devices which wake up, send data, wait for possible ACK or ERR messages and go to sleep.